libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 factor peers with a minimum of `D_lazy`, and emits gossip to the selected peers.

-The recommended value for the gossip factor is `0.25`, which with the default of 3 rounds of gossip per message ensures that each peer has at least 50% chance of receiving gossip about a message.
+The recommended value for the gossip factor is `0.25`, which with the default of 3 rounds of gossip per message ensures that each peer has at least a 50% chance of receiving gossip about a message.
 More specifically, for 3 rounds of gossip, the probability of a peer _not_ receiving gossip about a fresh message is `(3/4)³=27/64=0.421875`.
 So each peer receives gossip about a fresh message with a `0.578125` probability.

-This behaviour is prescribed to counter sybil attacks and ensures that a message from a honest node propagates in the network with high probability.
+This behaviour is prescribed to counter sybil attacks and ensures that a message from an honest node propagates in the network with high probability.

 ### Outbound Mesh Quotas

 In gossipsub v1.0 mesh peers are randomly selected, without any weight given to the direction of the connection.
-In contrast, gossipsub v1.1 implements oubout connection quotas, so that a peer tries to always maintain a number of outbound connections in the mesh.
+In contrast, gossipsub v1.1 implements outbound connection quotas, so that a peer tries to always maintain a number of outbound connections in the mesh.

 Specifically, we define a new overlay parameter `D_out`, which must be set below `D_lo` and